 Certified Wag It Games Tier 2 Instructor (WAG-CI)

 Tag Teach Level 1 Primary Certification

 Competes with her two border collies, Watson and Darwin, who have earned titles in Agility, Cyber Rally-O, RallyFrEe, PFS Freestyle, Wag It Games, Trick Dog, and Parkour

 Kathryn has raised and trained dogs for some 15 years, and has taught dog training since 2012.
 She has extensive dog sport experience, both working with her own dogs and introducing students to a variety of sport venues.
 Kathryn is a huge fan of games and other enrichment activities that owners and their dogs can happily play together throughout their lives.

 Senior Trainer and Agility Instructor

-Tricia currently lives with husband Cal, her Aussie Flurry, and her Border Collie Slider.
+Tricia currently lives with husband Cal, her Aussies Flurry and Skye, and her Border Collie, Slider.